-Active learning is an important special case of interactive learning.
-In active learning, the only goal is to discover information on the identity of $h^*$.
-We term functions that represent such a goal \emph{learning objectives}. \begin{definition} A function $f:2^\pairs \rightarrow \reals_+$ is a \emph{learning objective} for $\cH$ if $f(S) = g(\vs_\cH(S))$ where $g$ is a monotone non-increasing function. \end{definition} It is easy to see that all learning objectives $S \mapsto f(S)$ are monotone non-decreasing in $S$.
-In many useful cases, they are also submodular.
-In noise-free active learning, where the objective is to exactly identify the correct mapping $h^*$, one can use the learning objective $f(S) := 1 - |\vs(S)|/|\cH|$, with $Q = 1-1/|\cH|$.
-This is the \emph{version space reduction} objective function \citep{GolovinKr11,GuilloryBi10}.
-In \citet{GolovinKrRa10short} noise-aware active learning and its generalization to the problem of Equivalence Class Determination is considered.
+In \citet{GolovinKrRa10}, the problems of noise-aware active learning, and its generalization to Equivalence Class Determination, are considered.
 In this generalization, there is some partition of $\cH$, and the goal is to identify the class to which $h^*$ belongs.
-The objective function proposed by \citet{GolovinKrRa10short} measures the weight of pairs in $\vs(S)$ in which each mapping belongs to a different class.
+The objective function proposed by \citet{GolovinKrRa10}, measures the weight of pairs in $\vs(S)$ which include two mappings that belong to different classes.
 This function is also a learning objective.
-In \citet{CuongLeYe14} the \emph{total generalized version space reduction} function is proposed.
+In \citet{CuongLeYe14} the \emph{total generalized version-space reduction} function is proposed.
 This function is also a learning objective.
 More generally, consider a set of structures $\cG \subseteq 2^\cH$, where the goal is to disqualify these structures from the version space, by proving that at least one of the mappings in this structure cannot be the true $h^*$.